 If you were injured in a motor vehicle accident that someone else’s reckless or careless actions caused, one of the most important factors in your ability to obtain compensation for the expenses and impacts you have incurred as a result of the injury is how much insurance the at-fault party has.

-Read on for more information about one type of commercial auto insurance—combined single limit insurance—and how it differs from split limit policies; more importantly, what it means for the amount of compensation you receive.
+Read on for more information about one type of commercial auto insurance—combined single limit insurance—and how it differs from split limit policies and; more importantly, what it means for the amount of compensation you receive.

 Combined Single Limit Insurance

-CSL insurance is a form of auto liability insurance.
+Combined single limit insurance is a form of auto liability insurance.
 Liability insurance is required in all states to drive a vehicle, and additional insurance is required for certain commercial industries, such as trucking.
-What liability insurance does is provide compensation to individuals that the insured driver causes harm to through injury and property damage.
+What liability insurance does is provide compensation to individuals that the insured driver causes harm through injury and property damage.